someLama/sc2MeleeCommanders/TalDarim/README.md

 Protoss shield upgrade now increases shield regeneration and decreases the waiting time before the shield starts the regenerate after taking damages.
 The resistance of the shield is always 0.

 Producing through Warp Gate is now slower overall than producing through Gateway.
 Warp Gate now consumes charges to warp units, high-tech units require more charges.
-They have 5 charge maximum, Supplicants and Stalker requires 2, Ascendants and Blood Hunters 3, and Scouts 4.
-Scouts need the Heavy Warpgate Research before they can be warped from Warp Gates.
+They have 5 charge maximum, Supplicants and Stalker requires 2, Ascendants and Blood Hunters requires 3 charges.